Buhanda

 Buhanda is an administrative ward in Kigoma-Ujiji District of Kigoma Region in Tanzania.

 The ward covers an area of 5.5 km2, and has an average elevation of 864 m.
-In 2016 the Tanzania National Bureau of Statistics report there were 8,397 people in the ward, from 7,629 in 2012.
+In 2016 the Tanzania National Bureau of Statistics reported there were 8,397 people in the ward, from 7,629 in 2012.

 Villages / neighborhoods

 The ward has 4 villages and neighborhoods.